Inference From Visible Information And Background Knowledge: Positive Query Implication

 \begin{theorem} Checking $\PSB(Q,\calC,\bfS,\visinst)$, where $Q$ ranges over CQs and $\calC$ over sets of inclusion dependencies, is $\twoexp$-hard for combined complexity. \end{theorem}

-\begin{proof} This proof builds up on ideas of the previous proof for Theorem \ref{th:psb-instance-hard}.
+\begin{proof} This proof builds up on ideas from the previous proof for Theorem \ref{th:psb-instance-hard}.
 Specifically, we reduce the acceptance problem for an alternating $\expspace$ Turing machine $M$ to the negation of $\PSB(Q,\calC,\bfS,\visinst)$, where $Q$ is a Boolean UCQ and $\calC$ consists of inclusion dependencies.
 Note that to further reduce the problem to a Positive Query Implication problem with a Boolean CQ, one can exploit Lemma \ref{lem:ucqtocqpsbinstanceid}.

 The additional technical difficulty here is to encode a tape of exponential size.
 Of course, this cannot be done succinctly using an instance with visible relations.
-We can however represent the exponential tape by the leaves of a full binary tree.
-More precisely, we fix an alternating $\expspace$ Turing machine $M$ of size $n$ and we construct a full binary tree of height $n$, as follows.
-The root of the tree is encoded by a visible unary relation $N_0$, which is initialized with a single value $y_0$.
-To encode the nodes of the tree at the lower levels, we use a series of hidden unary relations $N_1,\ldots,N_n$.
-Similarly, we encode the edges at each level of the binary tree using a series of hidden binary relations $E_{1,\kw{left}},E_{1,\kw{right}},\ldots,E_{n,\kw{left}},E_{n,\kw{right}}$.
-The corresponding constraints are easily stated:
+However, we can represent the exponential tape by a set of tuples of bits.
+More precisely, given an alternating $\expspace$ Turing machine $M$ and an input for $M$ of length $n$, we identify each cell of the tape of $M$ by an $n$-tuple of bits.
+Note that, differently from the reduction in Theorem \ref{th:psb-instance-hard}, here we can let the schema, the sentences, and the query depend on $M$ and $n$, since the goal here is to prove a lower bound for combined complexity.